 Not far from Rosewood’s serene Fort Oglethorpe campus is an old building in Chattanooga that used to be a nightclub.
 Painted on the brick wall is the old logo, reading “The Retired Men Den.”
 While the club has long since been closed, it does offer a sense of community and fellowship that so many retirees seek.
-If retirement is leaving you feeling more tired than inspired, here are a few tips for fully enjoying your North Georgia Retirement Living experience.
+If retirement is leaving you feeling more tired than inspired, here are a few tips for fully enjoying a North Georgia assisted living communities Retirement Living experience.

 We often find ourselves looking forward to retirement for years, even decades.
 Then when it comes, we realize what a big change it really is.
 Without work, children, and old routines to fill the hours of the day, that time can make one feel a little lonely or overwhelmed.
 That’s why it’s so important to find a sense of community during this season of life.
 Fellowship can come in the form of a senior living facility like Rosewood, as well as many other outlets.
 These may include social groups, like the veteran VFW Post 3679 – Fort Oglethorpe, GA, local politics, such as the Resident Council, or religious services and gatherings.
 Other seniors like to find community by moving closer to family or using social media to connect with far-flung friends that have lost touch over the years.
 The possibilities are endless to find fellowship and friendship!